 In 2016 the NSW Government dedicated state forest areas between Bega and Bermagui as flora reserves under the Forestry Act 2012.
 In a unique arrangement, the NSW National Parks and Wildlife Service (NPWS) has been appointed land manager for these reserves.

-The primary purpose of this arrangement is to conserve the south coast’s last known koala (Phascolarctos cinereus) population and extend the protection of a natural and cultural landscape incorporating Biamanga and Gulaga national parks, both of which are Aboriginal owned and managed by a majority Aboriginal owner board of management.
-Under the Forestry Act, flora reserves must be managed for the preservation of native plants and animals in accordance with a working plan.
+The main reason for this arrangement is to conserve the south coast’s last known koala (Phascolarctos cinereus) population and extend the protection of a natural and cultural landscape incorporating Biamanga and Gulaga National Parks, both of which are Aboriginal owned and managed by a majority Aboriginal owner board of management through an Aboriginal ownership and leaseback agreement.

+This draft working plan was prepared in accordance with section 25 of the Forestry Act.
 After public consultation, draft plans are adopted by the Minister for Primary Industries.